-With these organisations we are able to provide assistance with food shopping (including collection of click and collect shopping), prescription collections, access to a paid for hot meal delivery service and refer residents for urgent help from TDC’s Community Safety Unit and Multi-Agency Task Force.
+With the help of these organisations we are able to provide assistance with food shopping (including collection of click and collect shopping) and offer access to a paid for hot meal delivery service.
 In some situations we can arrange for an emergency food parcel to be delivered too.
 We are also giving general advice for residents as well as putting people in touch with local befriending services.

 When we receive a call to the helpline we gather as much information as possible about the caller and the needs they have.
 We aim to identify the most appropriate organisation to share that information with and pass all the details on.
 We use the information we are given by the caller to understand how quickly help is needed.
 The aim is for the assigned organisation to make contact within 48 hours but it depends on the urgency of the call.

 Because of the increasing number of people that will need help in the future we are prioritising callers who need help with food etc. imminently.
 We would like to urge anyone who is registering as a vulnerable person and anticipates that they will need help in the coming weeks, to use our online form if possible.